MuLancer/APEuro/country/Britain.md

 Charles II
 - Acts
-  - Test Act: barred Catholics from serving as
+  - Test Act: barred Catholics from serving as royal officials or in
  - Conflicts
    - King & Parliament
     - Direction of Church of England
-   - Religion
+   - General Influence:

 James II